THE ASTRAL EXPRESS

 wormhole in my living room

-The last thing I expected when I started meditating was that I would be shot out the top of my head like a cannon and into another world—but I'm afraid to say that's exactly what happened.
+The last thing I expected when I started meditating was that I would be shot out the top of my head like a cannon and into another world—but that's exactly what happened.

 THE PREAMBLE